libraryofmichigan/executiveorders/pages/about.md

 # About the Collection

-This is a collection of selected Michigan gubernatorial executive orders scanned from paper documents held at the [Library of Michigan, State Law Library](https://www.michigan.gov/lawlibrary).
+This is a collection of selected Michigan gubernatorial executive orders scanned from paper documents held at the <a href="https://www.michigan.gov/lawlibrary" target="_blank" rel="noreferrer noopener">Library of Michigan, State Law Library.</a>

 This site does not look inside the text or subject matter of any executive orders.
 It only looks for years or executive order numeric designations.
 Executive order numeric designations may not be when they were issued.
 For example, [Executive Order 1965-13A](https://libraryofmichigan.github.io/executiveorders/items/cdm104755.html) was issued on April 18, [1966](https://libraryofmichigan.github.io/executiveorders/browse.html#1966).